You Failed a Midterm — Now What?

 • If your school/professor uses an online tool like Blackboard, Google Classroom, etc., this may be easy to figure out!

 • If not, you can calculate it yourself.
 Check your syllabus to figure out what percentage of your grade that midterm was worth.
-Calculate your weighted average using a tool like this.
+You can search for online tools like this to calculate your weighted average.

 • Ask your professor.
 They’ll know better than anyone how you’re doing in class and what it will take to pass.